valosekj/PAM50-normalized-metrics-paper/README.md

 healthy adult volunteers (N = 203) and brought to the common space of the PAM50 spinal cord template using a newly proposed normalization method based on linear interpolation (Figure 1).

-The database is interactive, available online (TODO: add a link to interactive preprint) and allows filtering for sex, age, and MRI vendors.
+The database is interactive, available online ([https://preprint.neurolibre.org/10.55458/neurolibre.00016](https://preprint.neurolibre.org/10.55458/neurolibre.00016)) and allows filtering for sex, age, and MRI vendors.
 The proposed method is open-source and easily accessible through the Spinal Cord Toolbox (SCT) v6.0 and higher.

 This new morphometric database allows researchers to normalize morphometrics based on sex and age, thereby minimizing inter-subject